soehest/gentoo/README.md

 layman -S
 ```

+More info on Gentoo Layman can be found [here](http://www.gentoo.org/proj/en/overlays/userguide.xml)

 To install one of the ebuilds from this overlay you need to add it to /etc/portage/package.keyword

 ```ruby